MileHacker Logo

 Danga Bay Park

 A large waterfront recreational park.
 It comprises landscaped gardens, a theme park (Danga Bay World), and various food and beverage outlets.
-Open daily, with free entry to the general park area.
+Open daily, with free entry to the main park area.
 It furnishes an useful green space for city dwellers and visitors alike.

 Hutan Bandar MPJBT Town Forest

 An urban forest park.
 It comprises walking trails, recreational facilities, and even a mini zoo.
 It acts as a green lung, creating a quiet environment and a connection to nature amidst the urban sprawl.
 Open daily with no-cost entry.
-It enables visitors to experience Johor Bahru's commitment to preserving some of its natural setting.
+It enables visitors to experience Johor Bahru city's commitment to preserving some of its natural setting.

 Beaches & Waterways